Spring 2023 Application Opens

 - Select the semester of entry.

-- Scroll down to Natural Sciences and select and select Data Science (MS in Data Science Online Program).
+- Scroll down to Natural Sciences and select Data Science (MS in Data Science Online Program) option as the major.

 - Continue on with the application.

 - Within 48 hours of the submission your application you will be able to upload applicable required materials.

 2 Check your MyStatus Portal and upload applicable items

 See the guide for Program Requirements and Graduate and International Admissions Center Requirements.

 Send official GRE scores to UT Austin (optional)

 Send official English proficiency exam scores (if applicable)

 International Applicants are required to submit either an official Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) score report demonstrating an adequate knowledge of English.
 Visit the Graduate and International Admissions Center site for more information.